Cagrilintide Semaglutide: Phase 3 Results and Safety Overview

 Will CagriSema preserve more lean mass than GLP-1 alone?

 Unknown.
 Published Phase 3a papers focused on total weight and glycemic control; direct lean-mass comparisons to monotherapy were not reported (REDEFINE 1; REDEFINE 2).
-To protect muscle during weight loss, consider DEXA-guided training and nutrition with our guide to preventing muscle loss.
+For general strategies on preserving lean mass during weight loss, see our guide to preventing muscle loss.

-CagriSema’s Phase 3a results show robust weight loss in people with and without diabetes and meaningful A1c improvements in T2D, with a predominantly GI side-effect profile typical of incretin-based therapies (REDEFINE 1; REDEFINE 2).
-While we await regulatory decisions, you can act now.
-Prioritize body-composition tracking, protect lean mass, and use DEXA to ensure most of the weight you are losing is the unhealthy kind—especially visceral fat.
+CagriSema's Phase 3a results documented significant average weight loss in people with and without diabetes and meaningful A1c improvements in T2D, with a predominantly GI side-effect profile typical of incretin-based therapies (REDEFINE 1; REDEFINE 2).
+The therapy remains investigational and is not FDA-approved.
+Consult a qualified healthcare provider to discuss whether any weight management medication is appropriate for your situation.